 The Communications Lesson

 The Army is the largest single recruiter in the United States, operates the largest paid digital recruiting media buy in the country, and runs one of the most institutionalized social media operations in the federal government.
-The branch's communications challenge is not budget.
-It is architecture — the consolidation of owned domains, the brand thesis that can absorb the breadth of the mission, the post-service ecosystem that currently lives on other people's sites, and the technology-career narrative that competes against Space Force and Air Force inside the same recruiting demographic.
+The branch's communications challenge is no longer the shortfall — it is architecture.
+Consolidation of owned domains.
+The brand thesis that absorbs the breadth of the mission.
+The post-service ecosystem that currently lives on other people's sites.
+The technology-career narrative that competes against Space Force and Air Force inside the same recruiting demographic.

-The 2023 "Be All You Can Be" relaunch is the most consequential brand decision in the Army's recent communications history.
-The cycle through 2025 and 2026 will determine whether the thesis can carry the recruiting environment the branch is operating against.
+The 2023 "Be All You Can Be" relaunch was the most consequential brand decision in the Army's recent communications history.
+The FY2025 result — 61,000 four months early, second year in a row — settles the question the cycle was meant to answer.
+The thesis carried.